 Yes, yeast is a living organism.
 However, they do not have organs that would make them sentient beings.
-Since eating yeast does not cause it to feel, perceive, or think about it being in pain, yeast will remain in good standing as a cruelty-free ingredient.
+Since eating yeast does not cause it to feel, perceive, or think about it being in pain, yeast will remain in good standing as a vegan and cruelty-free ingredient.

-- Are Multigrain Cheerios Vegan?
+- Multigrain Cheerios

-- Is Great Value Sugar Vegan?
+- Great Value Sugar

-- Is Toaster Strudel Vegan?
+- Toaster Strudel

-- Is Wilton Meringue Powder Vegan?
+- Wilton Meringue Powder

-- Are Wilton Rainbow Jimmies Vegan?
+- Wilton Rainbow Jimmies

-- Is Great Value Peanut Butter Vegan?
+- Great Value Peanut Butter

-- Are Wilton Candy Melts Vegan?
+- Wilton Candy Melts

-- Are Mounds Candy Vegan?
+- Mounds Candy

-- Is Great Value Whole Grain Quick Oats Vegan?
+- Great Value Whole Grain Quick Oats

-Please note that these findings are consistent with the information available to me from my own research.
+Please note that these findings are consistent with the information available to me from my research.
 Information published typically comes straight from a company source, study, scholarly article, and/or otherwise credible source.
 If you find incorrect information within any of my articles, please feel welcome to contact me with a trusted source to back up your proposed update.